connorpa/mcSchool/README.md

 ## Offline running of the C++ programs

-The c++ programs are longer and need to be compiled but run faster.
+The C++ programs are longer and need to be compiled but run faster.

 Compile in the standard way using make and run afterwards, all in the docker environment `rd`
 ```